pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 our ecosystem.
 The original package will be archived with a link to the new fork.

+We will also add a note to any blogs written that highlight your tool that the package is no longer maintained.

 ### Quality commitment

-pyOpenSci strives to develop and promote high quality research software.
+pyOpenSci strives to develop and promote high-quality research software.
 To ensure that your software meets our criteria, we review all of our submissions as part of the Software Peer Review process.
 We expect that you will continue to maintain a package that has been accepted continually.